 – salt and Chinese white pepper to taste

 – 1/3 pound of linguini or noodles of your choice

 This recipe is super simple if you can find someone else cut the live lobster for you.
 I found out most American grocery stores don’t offer this service (guessing Asian ones won’t have a problem), but did luck out with a nice guy behind the counter willing to take on the task.
 Have the tail cut into 3 pieces, and claws and knuckles separated and “cracked” with a mallet for easier de-shelling later on.
-If doing this at home, you can use a rubber mallet on top of a knife for cracking and clean crustacean segmenting.
-If you are too squeamish to do this with a live lobster (as I would be), you can try working with just lobster tails.

 1) Boil noodles per the package directions and drain (it’s ok to leave a little pasta water to help lessen the sticking).
 Pour into a large plate.